Botrixai89/QR-Generator-BotrixAI/PAYMENT_TESTING_MODE.md

-# 🧪 Payment Testing Mode - ₹1 Configuration
+# 🧪 Payment Testing Mode - ₹1 Configuration (historical)

-## ✅ Current Status: TESTING MODE ACTIVE
+## ✅ Current Status: PRODUCTION PRICE ACTIVE

-The payment amount has been set to **₹1 (100 paise)** for testing the payment flow.
+The payment amount is now **₹399 (39900 paise)** for production.
+The notes below remain for reference if you need to temporarily switch back to the ₹1 testing mode.

 ## 📝 Files Modified